 Taking the random out of biopsy sampling

-Biopsy is currently the only way to confirm a diagnosis of prostate cancer.
-However, despite improvements in technology, prostate biopsy sampling remains a challenge, and cancerous lesions may be missed.
-Novel diagnostic tools are needed to ensure more accurate biopsies and better cancer detection rates.
+Prostate cancer requires a biopsy to confirm the diagnosis.
+However, even with improvements in technology, current biopsy techniques remain challenging.
+In some cases, cancerous lesions may be missed, while in others, false positive results are obtained.
+Novel diagnostic tools are needed to perform more accurate biopsies and improve cancer detection rates.

 A decade ago, IRP researchers Peter L. Choyke, M.D., Peter A. Pinto, M.D., Bradford Wood, M.D., and colleagues developed a minimally invasive biopsy procedure that combined magnetic resonance imaging (MRI) and ultrasound-guided prostate biopsy.
 This method detected cancer at a far higher rate than traditional biopsy techniques.
 More recently, their team built on this work by combining the MRI-targeted biopsy technique with a systematic biopsy in which many samples of tissue are removed from the prostate and examined under a microscope.
 A study of this combined approach in more than 2,000 patients found that it identified more cancers and provided more precise information about the characteristics of patients’ tumors.